wlad-aleksandrov/Playground/BasketPrototype/Readme.md

 To enable HATEOAS I initially chose halcyon (https://github.com/visualeyes/halcyon) as a HAL-implementation for ASP.NET CORE (http://stateless.co/hal_specification.html and https://tools.ietf.org/html/draft-kelly-json-hal-06).

-However due to some missing functionality related to templated for collection items, I eventually abandoned the HAL-format (application/json+hal) and instead extended existing DTOs with a new attribute _Links.
+However due to some missing functionality related to templated for collection items in this library, I eventually had to abandon this implementation of the HAL-format (application/json+hal) and instead extended existing DTOs with a new attribute _Links.

-Attribute _expanded (expanding subresources) is not yet supported by this API.
+Attribute _expanded (and hence expanding subresources) is not yet supported by this API.

 # WORKFLOW

 There is just one gateway to fire requests: http://localhost:5050/api/baskets.
 A client is guided exclusively by links.
-Dependending on the current station of the workflow a client is presented with different links to navigate.
+Dependending on the current state of the workflow a client is presented with different links to navigate.

 1. A client creates a basket by POSTing under the gateway.
    She then reseives a location and no body (might be nice to return a created basket as well here though).